dwainscheeren/dwains-lovelace-dashboard/docs/v3/information/how-to.md

 You can choose between cards of the "replace card" type.
 <br>![image](https://user-images.githubusercontent.com/64064679/163954395-49678c6e-8202-4181-86bb-5e9edae52c84.png)

 These will change the entity/popup for every light in DD3.
+But you can edit every domain you want.

 ## Credits